Kitsap County public health officials promise to test all 2,500 employees at Bremerton hospital after COVID-19 outbreak

 “Our hearts go out to the essential front-line workers, patients, and their families who have been directly impacted … We ask that all community members continue to take steps to protect their health and slow the spread of the virus so we can prevent future outbreaks,” Morrow said in the statement.

 Seattle Times staff reported Ryan Blethen contributed to this story.
+Information from The Seattle Times archives was included in this report.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.